sjbennett123/gloryforthefist/content/rules/ninth_edition_changelog.md

 New Skill:

-**Barbarian Slay (10 Build)** - Can be purchased once for barbarians.
+**Barbarian Slay (10 Build)** - Can be purchased once by barbarians.
 It only works as a slay and does not work as a parry.

 **Stop Thrust** - The first purchase of this skill is 0 build, and you can purchase an additional Stop Thrust for 2 build for every 2 proficiencies you have.

-**One Handed Block** - Is now a skill that costs 0 build.
-It acts the same way as the playtest, but with a somewhat awkward implementation.
+**One-Handed Block** - Is now a skill that costs 0 build.
+It acts the same way as in the playtest, but with a somewhat awkward implementation.

 **Hobling Dodge** - Raised to 12 build.

-**Detect Celestial Magic** - No longer packet delivered; after 1 minute of roleplay, it acts as a detect magic that only applies to celestial effects.
+**Detect Celestial Magic** - No longer packet-delivered; after 1 minute of roleplay, it acts as a Detect Magic that only applies to celestial effects.

 **Alchemy** - To use contact poison or gases, you must have sufficient levels of alchemy to make the item you wish to use.